victortemnov/D4-Person_library/README.md

 # Person library
+For getting started:
+1. pip install -r requirements.txt
-For getting started, in folder which contains _manage.py_ use `py manage.py runserver`.
+2. in folder which contains _manage.py_ use `py manage.py runserver`.
 After that u will get the following urls:

   1.  http://127.0.0.1:8000/ - List of books